CloudCoinConsortium/raidajslibrary/README.md

 }
 ```

-#### apiRecordOutgoingTransfer
+#### apiRecordTransaction

 The function creates a statement on the RAIDA.
-The function can be called by the sender if he wants to save transaction details on the RAIDA.
+The function can be called by the sender or receiver if he wants to save transaction details on the RAIDA.
-The function is only called when there is a transfer between skywallets.
-The function is internally called by <i>apiTransfer</i> method

 Input:
 ```js